RIM HPLV Monitoring Scheme (VIC)

-RIM HPLV Monitoring Schemes (VIC) are made available by the Department of Transport and Planning (DTP), Victoria, to monitor road utilisation of eligible high performance livestock vehicles (HPLV) on the Victorian road network.
+The RIM HPLV Monitoring Scheme (VIC) is available by the Department of Transport and Planning (DTP), Victoria, to monitor road utilisation of eligible high performance livestock vehicles (HPLV) on the Victorian road network.

-The following schemes are associated with the Road Infrastructure Management (RIM) application of the National Telematics Framework:
+The scheme is associated with the Road Infrastructure Management (RIM) application of the National Telematics Framework.

 Definitions